Topic 4 - The Normal Distribution and Sampling Variability

 \[z = \frac{x-\mu}{\sigma}\]

-How many standard deviations away from the mean is 40 mph?
+Consider a driver who reacted in 0.79 seconds.
+How many standard deviations away from the mean is this driver’s reaction time?

 Calculate the z-score!

-What is the probability of a randomly selecting a vehicle going less than 40 mph?
+What is the probability of a randomly selecting a driver with a reaction time less than 1 second?

 We cannot solve this analytically - we must use R!